jahepi-mx/html5-drip-drop-puzzle-game/README.md

-# Drip Drop
+## Drip Drop

-The objective of the game is to extinguish the torch flames with the drips and drops of water from melting ice cube, game instructions are presented while advancing through levels.
+The objective of the game is to extinguish the torch flames using the drips and drops of water from a melting ice cube.
+Game instructions are presented as you advance through the levels.

 ## Requirements